Tony A. Da Wizard: Hi-C Featuring Tony A. (Late 1980s - Early 1990s)

-The Roadium Mixtape Documixery (2017-2019)
+The Roadium Mixtape Documixery (2017–2019)

 In May 2017, Tony A. directed the Roadium Mixtape Documixery.
 It was a docu-series shedding light on a collection of mixtapes created by Dr Dre of the World Class Wreckin' Cru, then Tony A. started creating 4 track mixtapes, which became very popular in the LA.
 The aim of the series was to show a history of hip hop development and spread in the 1990s in Los Angeles.
 The docu-series also was a tribute to Steve Yano, a musician and mixtape creator, who died in 2014.
-He was the man who first inspired Tony A. to create and distribute his mixtapes.

 The documixery was a collaboration with John Elkins (JE Visual Studios), Daniel "DG" Jones (DG Media Clips), Carey Fujita (South Bay Drones), Roger "Lyve" Mera (RL Productions), Boomer Didit (The Remedy Yard) and Wiz1 (Blak Forest).
 The cast also included Tony A. himself, Warren G, Mister Cartoon, Violet Brown, 2nd II None, AMG, Hi-C, DJ Speed (N.W.A).
 American hip hop producer Sir Jinx, and football star Kelvin Anderson (VIP Records) also took part.
-The docu-series also included Ernie G (Proper Dos/Skanless Records), Big Citric (Brown Town Looters/George Lopez Show), DJ Jam, Alonso "Lonzo" Williams (World Class Wreckin' Cru), Cli-N-Tel (World Class Wreckin' Cru), Kid Frost, Mellow Man Ace, DJ Rhettmatic (The World-famous Beat Junkies), Break Beat Lou (Ultimate Breaks & Beats), DJ Thoro, DJ Money B, Greedy Greg and Arabian Prince (N.W.A).

-Production of The Roadium Mixtape Documixery was started in 2017 and was quickly completed in December 2018.
+Production of The Roadium Mixtape Documixery was started in 2017 and was completed in December 2018.
 The series was set to release in 2019 but was allegedly postponed to 2020.
-The trailer was released in 2020 and is still available on Youtube The director's cut version is available on Youtube.
+The trailer was released in 2020 on Youtube The director's cut version is available on Youtube.

 Present day

-Tony A. is currently focused on directing films (Tony Vision) while DJing and producing music.
-He established Tony Vision (a Youtube Channel), in 2019, and since then he has been a Youtube podcast host at Roadium Radio.
+As of 2019, Tony A. is focused on directing films (Tony Vision) while DJing and producing music.
+He established Tony Vision (a Youtube Channel) and since then he has been a Youtube podcast host at Roadium Radio.

 New Roadium Radio Episodes stream twice a week, on Wednesdays and Sundays at 7pm, PST.